Self-Regulation vs External Policing in Clothing-Optional Areas

 • non-sexual interaction

-• personal boundaries
+• respect for personal boundaries

 4.3 Immediate Social Feedback